Welcome to another batch of brand NEW beauty products: April edition!

 If you get just one beauty product this month, I think it should be the new Burt's Bees Lipstick.
 Except I don't know how you're going to narrow it down to just one shade!
 All 14 are gorge, and there are at least six that are going straight into my regular rotation.
 My top picks: Sunset Cruise (soft coral); Nile Nude (warm nude); Fuchsia Flood (hot pink); Magenta Rush (raspberry); Blush Basin (your-lips-only-better pink); and Suede Splash ('90s soft brown).
 They pack a nice amount of pigment and hydration, but the texture is lightweight, semi-sheer and with a tiny bit of shine.
 Also 100 percent natural... good job, Burt's Bees!

-I already mentioned how much I like these Urban Decay Color Correctors in my colour-correcting makeup tutorial, and demonstrated how to use them.
+I already mentioned how much I like the Urban Decay Naked Skin Color Correcting Fluid in my colour-correcting makeup tutorial, and demonstrated how to use them.
 They're just really goof-proof.
 They apply like a creamy concealer (think NARS Creamy Concealer) and blend out beautifully, neutralizing any skin tone concerns.
 There are five to choose from: Yellow corrects dullness and minor redness; Pink brightens darkness; Green reduces redness; Lavender balances sallowness; and Peach masks dark circles and dark spots.
 I probably like the Yellow one most.
 It's an extra step, yes, but it's crazy how these make your complexion look so much better!

 Where to buy: Sephora